How to Find Your Dream Job Teaching English in Hong Kong

 Teaching English Agencies

-Don’t forget that having a TEFL certificate also increases your chance to get hired.
+Most of these agencies only require a Bachelor’s degree of any subject as long as you are a native English speaker.
+However, having a TEFL certificate also increases your chance to get hired.
 I chose to do the CELTA as it is recognized worldwide and gave me an opportunity to work in Canada in the long run.

 Chatteris Educational Foundation